umanitoba-cssa/UManitobaCS-Discord-bot/README.md

     - use code from the existing script
     - a way to manage flagged responses within the discord
 - auto assign roles to people who joined with certain invites
-    - assign student/alumni roles,
-    - maybe year roles too, include a year(s) question in the forum?
+    - assign student/alumni roles, announcement roles, and year roles based on the forum response
 - prep event channels through a command
-- colours & year roles like we have now
 - generate special invite for events through a command (not a temp invite)
     - Gives whoever joins a 'event' role that has limited access.
     - auto kicks all users who have that role after 12am the day of the event